dnd-mapp/dma-web-client/CONTRIBUTING.md

 ## License

-By contributing to dma-web-client, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing to dma-web-client, you agree that your contributions will be licensed under its [AGPL-3.0 License](LICENSE).

 ---